 Since the certificate has not been issued yet, the refund is applicable for it provided that the order is within the refund grace period (the order was placed with us less than 90 days ago).
 Our support team monitors such rejected certificates every day and if we spot one, we will contact you via the email associated with your account.
 If a COMODO (now Sectigo) certificate gets rejected, we are refunding the order to account funds so that you can repurchase a new certificate and retry activation with the new details or for a new common name.

 If you know that your certificate is rejected or simply wonder why the certificate status is not changing or why the certificate is not sent to you after it was approved, do not hesitate to submit a ticket with us here or click on a blue bubble icon in the lower right corner of the page to start a Live Chat conversation with one of our agents.
 Our support team will be glad to give you any advice or assist with the refund.

 There can be, however, more extraordinary situations, for instance, the certificate reissue was rejected by the Certificate Authority, though original certificate application was processed smoothly.
 That can happen due to the fact that during reissue, the details in the CSR or contact information were changed to those that are not suitable for the Certificate Authority and that set the certificate for brand validation.
 Or, a Certificate Authority may implement some new policy regarding some brand-related domains or countries, which may affect the successful completion of the reissue.

 In this case, please contact our support team via a ticket.
 We will surely try finding an appropriate solution for you.

 If your Domain Validation certificate was rejected due the presence of brand names in the domain name or company information, you can consider purchasing an Organization or Extended Validation SSL.
-Though these certificates require paperwork and have a more strict process of verification, COMODO will be able to establish whether or not there is any relation to the brand in question.
+Though these certificates require paperwork and have a more strict process of verification, COMODO (now Sectigo) will be able to establish whether or not there is any relation to the brand in question.